People Meeting

 Call for five new hubs

-On or around 23 February 2026, the Wellcome Trust will issue a call for proposals for five new sectoral hubs to complement the six emerging hubs whose funding has already been competitively awarded.
-The details about the call will be available on its website, a webinar will be organized in March to answer questions from prospective applicants, applications are expected to be due on Thursday 7 May, and funding decisions are expected in June.
+The Wellcome Trust has issued a funding call for five new sectoral hubs to complement the six emerging hubs whose funding has already been competitively awarded.
+Wellcome staff will be hosting a webinar on Wednesday 18 March from 8-9 am Eastern Daylight Time (and 12-1 pm UK time) to answer questions from prospective applicants.
+Applications are due on Thursday 7 May, and funding decisions are expected in July.
 In the event of any differences in wording between the Wellcome Trust call and this website, the wording on the Wellcome Trust website takes precedence.

 The five sectoral hubs will be expected to provide access to ‘best evidence’ – including trustworthy, actionable insights – on the big questions (or problems) of our time, as well as the ability to commission or fund radically more timely, relevant and affordable evidence syntheses.
 The sectors include: